ShaleenChanda/ShaleenChanda/README.md

 <p align="center">
-    A Software Developer/Problem Solver from IIT Guwahati, I am interested in architecture design and competitive coding.
-My journey in tech, driven by a passion for exploration and innovation, I love to stay on the cutting edge of technology and continuous improvement.
+I am a Software Developer and Problem Solver with a Bachelor's degree from IIT Guwahati.
+My expertise lies in architecture design and competitive coding.
+Driven by a passion for exploration and innovation, I thrive on staying at the forefront of technology and continuous improvement.
 </p>